borbysh/coolmomentum/README.md

-# A Tensorflow Optimizer for Deep Neural Networks
+# A Simulated Annealing Optimizer for Deep Neural Networks

-Stochastic Optimization by Simulated Annealing and Langevin Dynamics
+Stochastic Optimization by Langevin Dynamics with Simulated Annealing